phsultan/real-time-audio-transcription/README.md

 # real-time-audio-transcription
 Read wav audio files and get their audio chunks transcribed by Google Speech API in real time.

 This program takes an audio file as an input and uses Google Speech API to output a text transcription.
+The audio file is read in real time (bitrate is taken from the .wav header information), and synchronized transcription requests are made to Google's server over the `nodejs-speech` NPM package.

 # Requirements
 ## Node.js